Loading Scale Physics...

 The Final Questions

-A sufficiently advanced civilization with complete physical knowledge and enough computational power could simulate entire universes.
-Not simplified models.
-Full-fidelity simulations where simulated beings experience consciousness, develop science, build their own civilizations, and eventually ask the same questions you are asking right now.
+A sufficiently advanced civilization could therefore simulate worlds rich enough to hold minds – not entire universes computed atom by atom, but worlds rendered carefully wherever their inhabitants look, in which simulated beings experience consciousness, develop science, build civilizations, and eventually ask the same questions you are asking right now.
 This leads to an uncomfortable logical argument.
 If simulating universes is possible, then any civilization that reaches that capability would likely create many simulations.
 That means simulated universes would vastly outnumber the one original.
 A randomly chosen conscious being is therefore statistically more likely to exist inside a simulation than in base reality.
 But this argument assumes that conscious experience can arise in simulations, which is precisely the question the hard problem of consciousness leaves unresolved.
 If subjective experience requires something specific to biological physics, the statistical logic does not apply.

 Can we prove it either way?
-The honest answer is that we do not currently know.
-Some physicists have proposed tests.
-If our universe is simulated on a discrete lattice, there might be detectable artifacts at extremely small scales, subtle asymmetries in cosmic ray directions or limits in the resolution of spacetime itself.
-Others argue that a sufficiently advanced simulation would be indistinguishable from reality by design.
-The question may not be answerable from inside.
+Nobody currently knows.
+Some physicists have proposed tests, and the lazy-rendering loophole is exactly what they probe: a simulator that cuts corners should leave seams.
+If our universe runs on a discrete lattice, there might be artifacts at extremely small scales – subtle asymmetries in cosmic ray directions, limits in the resolution of spacetime itself.
+None has been found.
+Others argue a sufficiently advanced simulation would be indistinguishable by design.
+And one deflating observation, developed on the computability page, belongs here: even a confirmed yes would explain less than it seems.
+The simulators inherit every question this page asks, one floor up – where did their physics come from, and what breathes fire into their equations?
+Meanwhile, every truth available from inside stays exactly as true either way.
+The question may not be answerable from inside – and, more quietly, may not need to be.
 But it connects back to everything on this page.
 Intelligence creating intelligence.
 Minds building worlds that build minds.
 Whether we are at the top of that chain or somewhere in the middle changes nothing about the immediate challenge: understanding what intelligence is, what it is becoming, and what we want it to do.

 Beginning of Something